terranum-ch/ToolMap-user-doc/doc/usermanual/attribution.rst

 .. image:: img/window-objectkind.png

 #.
 The current construction layer in edition
 #.
+A dynamic search field to filter the object kinds
+#.
+Selection of "frequent" / "less frequent" objects.
+The definition of the object kinds as "frequent" or "less frequent" is made at the level of the object kind definition (see :ref:`edit_objects`), or in the contextual menu after selection of an object kind in (4).
+#.
 The list of objects related to the construction layer defined in (1).
 This list can be reordered using a contextual menu.
-In the line layer the objects are distributed in two categories:

-    * Frequent objects
-    * Less frequent objects.
-The assignation of the object kinds to one or the other category is made at the level of the object kind definition (see :ref:`edit_objects`).

 #.
 Object kind controls:

     * The [Add] button allows you to add one or more object kind.
 It will only adjoin the selected new object(s) to the selected features without removing their previous attribution.